 And it's not just my parents who experienced the strain that natural family planning can have on a couple.
 Two former natural family planning advocates, Bethany and Sam Torode, recently divorced and have changed their views on contraceptives.
 A New York Times article about the couple quotes a statement the couple wrote about their shifting perspective on NFP: "'Wanting to make love to your spouse often is a good thing, but NFP often lays an unfair burden of 'guilt on men for feeling this,' the Torodes wrote.
 And it is "a theological attack on women to always require that abstinence during the time of the wife's peak sexual desire (ovulation) for the entire duration of her fertile life, except for the handful of times when she conceives.'"

 I couldn't agree more.
 Truthfully, I love all of my siblings and I love that I grew up in a big family.
 But being one of eight showed me how big of a responsibility kids are.
 It also showed me that I wanted to wait until I (and my relationship) was good and ready.
 When I got married, I bought a year's supply of the pill.
 I would have snorted powdered Tri-Cyclen if I thought it would help.
 My husband and I didn't want kids, not then and at the time, we weren't sure if we ever really would want them.
 And call us selfish, but we wanted to take a few trips, save some money, and spend some time figuring out how to be married before we added in the TNT of kids.
-5 Ways to Balance Marriage, Kids, Work, Home and Health
+5 Stress-Free Ways To Balance EVERYTHING In Your Life (Yes, Really!)

 More Juicy Content From YourTango:

 - Free Contraception: 1 Step Forward Or Fluke In Freedom?

 - What If You Have Different Parenting Styles?